Fendi Arrives in Munich with a Flagship

 To celebrate the advent of Fendi’s first store in Munich, creative director Karl Lagerfeld, Silvia Venturini Fendi (the accessories creative director who gave us the iconic carriers Fendi are known for) and Pietro Beccari, CEO and Chairman of Fendi flew into the city to host the opening event.
 300 guests were invited to the exclusive cocktail event with guests receiving personal welcome from the hosts.

+a Baguette bag interpreted through the perspective of Japanese artist Hiroshi Senju.
 Known for his large scale waterfall paintings, Senju primarily uses traditional Japanese painting techniques by employing pigments derived from natural materials.

 Later, they were whisked away to the Haus der Kunst via BMW shuttle service for the exclusive opening of “Glory of Water” photography exhibition.